Extremizing Measures of Magic on Pure States by Clifford-stabilizer States

 To quantify the amount of this resource, one introduces \emph{magic monotones}: functions that (i) vanish exactly on $\mathrm{STAB}_{N,d}$, (ii) are nonincreasing under stabilizer operations (Cliffords, Pauli measurements with classical feedforward, and stabilizer-state injections), and often (iii) satisfy additional regularity such as convexity.
 Several such measures have been proposed, differing in operational meaning, computability, and geometric sensitivity to the boundary of $\mathrm{STAB}_{N,d}$~\cite{Veitch_2014,HowardContextuality,WinterYangCoherence,HowardCampell2017ResourceTheory,WangWilde2019thauma,WangThaumaBounds}.

 In what follows we adopt the notational conventions introduced above (namely, $\mathrm{STAB}_{N,d}$ and $\mSS_{N,d}$) and briefly recall the principal magic monotones employed in this work.
-For pure states, three quantities play a central role: the \emph{stabilizer fidelity}, which quantifies the distance to the stabilizer set; the \emph{$\alpha$-stabilizer Rényi entropy}, which probes the spread of the state over the Pauli (or phase-space) degrees of freedom and refines the distinction between stabilizer and non-stabilizer states across Rényi orders; and the \emph{mana of magic} (Wigner negativity), which characterizes nonclassicality through the appearance of negative values in the discrete Wigner function~\cite{GibbonsFiniteFieldWigner,Gross2007Hudson,Veitch2012,Veitch_2014,Pashayan2015}.
+For pure states, several quantities play a central role: the \emph{stabilizer fidelity}, which quantifies the distance to the stabilizer set; the \emph{$\alpha$-stabilizer Rényi entropy}, which probes the spread of the state over the Pauli (or phase-space) degrees of freedom and refines the distinction between stabilizer and non-stabilizer states across Rényi orders; the \emph{generalized stabilizer entropies}, which extend the integer-order stabilizer Rényi entropies to more general qudit settings and scalable many-body contexts; and the \emph{mana of magic} (Wigner negativity), which characterizes nonclassicality through the appearance of negative values in the discrete Wigner function~\cite{GibbonsFiniteFieldWigner,Gross2007Hudson,Veitch2012,Veitch_2014,Pashayan2015}.

 A common structural feature of these measures is that each can be expressed as a finite composition of elementary operations, namely finite sums, absolute values, and real powers, applied to finite families of $C^{\infty}$-smooth functions.
 This analytic form, combined with the key axioms of magic measures (monotonicity under free operations, i.e.\ $\mathrm{STAB}_{N,d}$-preserving maps including Clifford unitaries, and faithfulness), underpins the arguments developed in this paper.
 Analogous techniques may extend to other magic monotones, though such considerations fall outside the scope of this paper.